 Chef de Cuisine Christian Schagerl and Managing Director Paul Ivic, Source: Tian Restaurant

-Depending on the season, the vegetables come directly from the fields and suppliers of the region.
-At the same time, chef de cuisine Paul Ivić likes to fall back on rare, sometimes almost forgotten vegetable, fruit and grain varieties, which are processed as holistically as possible.
-Experimenting with cooking and fermentation methods also leads to new taste experiences that have been awarded 2019 a Michelin star.
+Depending on the season, the vegetables also come directly from the fields and suppliers in the region.
+Chef Paul Ivić likes to use rare, sometimes almost forgotten vegetables, fruits and grains.
+The holistic processing is a matter of course.
+Experimenting with cooking and fermentation methods also leads to new taste experiences, which were awarded a Michelin star in 2019.

 In Frankfurt's Westend, the Gustav has complemented its Bauhaus-inspired interiors with works by Frankfurt artists.
 The ingredients for the creations of Jochim Busch are also from the region.
 2016 presented in the Gault Millau as "Discovery of the Year", the young chef had recently earned a Michelin star.